karlh001/defiant-fg/README.md

 ## About

 DEFIANT-FG (FG) is a light-weight command line utility designed to check file (object) integrity within a directory structure.
 The hash of the object is stored within a database located within the root of the given directory.
 You can easily move this file with the directory between computers.
-Additional files are added to the database at the next run.
+Additional objects are added to the database at the next run.

 Run periodically to check the integrity of your static archive or backup.
-New and unknown files are added to the database at next run, so you can easily grow the directory.
-FG will, however, log failed hashes (such as bit rot or corrupted files) and missing files.
+New and unknown objects are added to the database at next run, so you can easily grow the directory.
+FG will, however, log failed hashes (such as bit rot or corrupted objects) and missing objects.

 ## How it works